cyle/myself/projects/fuckreader.md

 ## Technology Used

 - PHP, HTML5, jQuery for the front-end
-- MySQL, heavily optimized, for the database-end
+- MySQL, heavily optimized, for the database-end (later replaced with MariaDB)
 - Ruby, for the feed ingest
 - the [Feedzirra](https://github.com/pauldix/feedzirra) library to help with RSS parsing